twhelan25/tryhackme-CTF-writeup-for-cyberlens/README.md

 ![meterpreter1](https://github.com/user-attachments/assets/acc264f0-ebee-4d8a-af21-ef4617749a9f)

-Now to explore the file system and find the first flag. c:\Users\CyberLens\Desktop>type user.txt type user.txt
+Now to explore the file system and find the first flag.

+c:\Users\CyberLens\Desktop>type user.txt
+type user.txt

+I then did more exploring of the cyberlens dir, and came across this password:

+c:\Users\CyberLens\Documents\Management>type cyberlens-management.txt
+type cyberlens-management.txt
+Remember, manual enumeration is often key in an engagement ;)

+CyberLens

+Next, I followed the hint for the root flag:

+RDP will make your life easier.
+If Remmina is not working, try this: rdesktop -u [user] -p [password] -N cyberlens.thm:3389 The tryhackme Kali attack box doesn't have rdestop so I used thsi instead:

+xfreerdp /u:CyberLens /p:<password> /v:10.10.179.83:3389